AECOM (NYSE:ACM) Issues FY 2024 Earnings Guidance

 AECOM (NYSE:ACM) issued an update on its FY 2024 earnings guidance on Monday morning.
 The company provided EPS guidance of $4.750-$ for the period.
 The company issued revenue guidance of -.AECOM also updated its FY 2022 guidance to $3.200-$3.400 EPS.

-AECOM (NYSE:ACM) last released its quarterly earnings data on Monday, November 15th.
-The construction company reported $0.81 EPS for the quarter, beating the consensus estimate of $0.77 by $0.04.
-The business had revenue of $3.35 billion for the quarter, compared to the consensus estimate of $3.37 billion.
-AECOM had a negative net margin of 1.13% and a positive return on equity of 13.15%.
-The business’s revenue for the quarter was down 6.0% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.60 EPS.
-As a group, analysts anticipate that AECOM will post 2.79 earnings per share for the current fiscal year.
+AECOM (NYSE:ACM) last posted its quarterly earnings results on Monday, November 15th.
+The construction company reported $0.81 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.77 by $0.04.
+AECOM had a net margin of 1.30% and a return on equity of 14.55%.
+The firm had revenue of $3.35 billion for the quarter, compared to the consensus estimate of $3.37 billion.
+During the same quarter in the previous year, the company earned $0.60 earnings per share.
+The business’s revenue was down 6.0% compared to the same quarter last year.
+On average, research analysts forecast that AECOM will post 3.3 earnings per share for the current fiscal year.

-A number of analysts recently issued reports on ACM shares.
-KeyCorp increased their price target on shares of AECOM from $78.00 to $84.00 and gave the stock an overweight rating in a report on Tuesday.
-Barclays increased their price target on shares of AECOM from $74.00 to $82.00 and gave the stock an overweight rating in a report on Tuesday.
-Credit Suisse Group increased their price target on shares of AECOM from $66.00 to $74.00 and gave the stock a neutral rating in a report on Tuesday.
-Finally, Citigroup increased their price target on shares of AECOM from $81.00 to $85.00 and gave the stock a buy rating in a report on Tuesday.
-One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat.com, AECOM has a consensus rating of Buy and a consensus price target of $77.43.
+ACM has been the topic of several analyst reports.
+Credit Suisse Group upped their price objective on AECOM from $66.00 to $74.00 and gave the company a neutral rating in a research note on Tuesday, November 16th.
+Citigroup lifted their price objective on AECOM from $81.00 to $85.00 and gave the company a buy rating in a report on Tuesday, November 16th.
+KeyCorp upped their target price on shares of AECOM from $78.00 to $84.00 and gave the stock an overweight rating in a report on Tuesday, November 16th.
+Barclays lifted their price target on shares of AECOM from $74.00 to $82.00 and gave the company an overweight rating in a report on Tuesday, November 16th.
+Finally, Zacks Investment Research raised shares of AECOM from a sell rating to a hold rating and set a $77.00 price objective on the stock in a research note on Wednesday, November 17th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $79.71.

-In other AECOM news, Director Daniel R. Tishman sold 29,792 shares of the stock in a transaction on Monday, October 25th.
-The shares were sold at an average price of $69.00, for a total transaction of $2,055,648.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In related news, Director Daniel R. Tishman sold 29,792 shares of the firm’s stock in a transaction that occurred on Monday, October 25th.
+The shares were sold at an average price of $69.00, for a total value of $2,055,648.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
 Company insiders own 0.33% of the company’s stock.

 An institutional investor recently raised its position in AECOM stock.
-LPL Financial LLC raised its stake in shares of AECOM (NYSE:ACM) by 76.4% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 7,134 shares of the construction company’s stock after purchasing an additional 3,089 shares during the period.
-LPL Financial LLC’s holdings in AECOM were worth $451,000 at the end of the most recent quarter.
-86.35% of the stock is owned by institutional investors and hedge funds.
+LPL Financial LLC increased its stake in shares of AECOM (NYSE:ACM) by 76.4% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 7,134 shares of the construction company’s stock after purchasing an additional 3,089 shares during the period.
+LPL Financial LLC’s holdings in AECOM were worth $451,000 as of its most recent SEC filing.
+Institutional investors own 86.35% of the company’s stock.

 AECOM Company Profile